bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 + This document is being updated to reflect the alignment with this core standard.

 ## Table of Fields in Data Catalogue align with Metadata Standard and Guidelines
-To align with the new Metadate Standard and Guidelines, the following table outline how fields in B.C.
+To align with the new <code>Metadate Standard and Guidelines</code>, the following table outline how fields in B.C.
 Data Catalogue could align with Metadata Standard and Guidelines.

 |Fileds in B.C.
 Data Catalogue|Fields in Metadata Standard and Guidelines|